xiaolongw1223/academic-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- xxxxx
-- Computational Linguistics
+- aaaaa
-- Information Retrieval
+- ddddddd

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in ddddd
     institution: Stanford University
     year: 2012
-  - course: MEng in Artificial Intelligence
+  - course: MEng in gggggg
     institution: Massachusetts Institute of Technology
     year: 2009
   - course: BSc in Artificial Intelligence